DAEM007/rest-country-app/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

 > *This project is aimed at refreshening my React, chakra UI and TypeScript skills.
-I would be building the react version as well using TypeScript && chakra UI*
+I would be building the vanilla version as well using Html, css and JS*

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)